How to Add a Search Box to Slicers and Report Pages in Power BI

 How to Enable Search on Slicers in Power BI

 To enable a search box on a slicer, first add the slicer to your dashboard and assign a field to it.
-In the top right corner of the visual click on the button and choose Search.
+Then select the Slicer and in the top right corner of the visual click on the button and choose Search.
+You may need to move the visual or adjust the layer order if the button is not immediately visible.

 The following example shows a Vertical List Slicer before and After the search function is enabled.